t-o-k/scikit-vectors/README.md

 >>>
 ```

-Also have a look in the examples folder.
+Also have a look in the [examples folder](examples).

-More to come soon...
+More examples to come soon...

 ## Running the tests: